Wood Beez (Pray Like Aretha Franklin)

 "Wood Beez (Pray Like Aretha Franklin)" is the seventh single released by the British pop band Scritti Politti, issued in the UK on 24 February 1984 by Virgin Records.
 It later appeared on the band's second studio album Cupid & Psyche 85 (released in June 1985) and was produced by Arif Mardin.
 The song's subtitle is a reference to "I Say a Little Prayer", Aretha Franklin's biggest UK hit; Mardin had also produced Franklin.

 The single was Scritti Politti's breakthrough hit on the UK Singles Chart, where it peaked at No. 10 in a 16-week chart run.
 It was also a Top 30 hit in Australia and New Zealand.

 In the US, it was released as the follow up single to "Perfect Way" and peaked at No. 91 on the Billboard Hot 100 for 2 weeks in February of 1986.

 Style

 Writing in a 2011 interview with Green Gartside, Robin Turner said:

 In April '84, "Wood Beez (Pray Like Aretha Franklin)" crackled over airwaves from Anglesey to Arizona like an alien radio transmission beamed out to an unsuspecting planet.
 A gleaming, chromium nugget molded by ultra-modernist studioheads, it heralded in three and a half minutes the dramatic, bravura transformation of a band called Scritti Politti.
 Formerly a DIY squat punk band, they were now a group doused in glinting pop sheen. ...
 The resultant LP, Cupid and Psyche 85, yielded a string of radio-slaying singles ("Wood Beez...", "Absolute", "The Word Girl" and "Perfect Way") that segued fluently between ultra-slick robotised funk and meticulously constructed swoonsome lovers rock.
 Huge sales followed.

+Critical reception

+Reviewed at the time of release, Sounds said, "Somewhere in this over-produced record is the last remaining remnant of the Scritts.
+The soulful strains of "Sweetest Girl" are gone, the voice is wispy.
+Whereas other people are straining to get an ounce of soul into their discs, Green lets the computer do the work and chews up any sparkle of emotion."